Inbound vs Outbound Sales: Which One Should You Focus On?

-- Human contact is irreplaceable: Ask any salesperson what the most impactful and influential sales outreach is, and I’d bet they’d all agree with one-on-one contact.
+- Human contact is irreplaceable: The most impactful and influential sales outreach strategy is one-on-one contact.
 No amount of digital marketing can replace the engagement between a sales rep and a prospect.
 Everything else pales in comparison when it comes to the impact you can have on an individual buyer when you can speak to them directly.

-- You’re always going to be interrupting people—excuse me, may I have a second of your time: Outbound sales and interruption goes hand in hand.
-And because American adults are bombarded with sales pitches and advertisements constantly — around 4,000 to 10,000 each day, in fact, according to Forbes— it’s imperative that your sales team understands adults are fine-tuned to tune out a sales pitch.
+- You’re always going to be interrupting people: Outbound sales and interruption go hand-in-hand.
+And because American adults are bombarded with sales pitches and advertisements constantly — around 4,000 to 10,000 each day according to Forbes— it’s imperative that your sales team understands adults are fine-tuned to tune out a sales pitch.
 Your team will have to hustle, holler, or hands-down buy their way in to avoid being ignored.

-- You need a motivated sales team: To be successful in outbound sales, you have to keep going, and going, and going, and going, and going... and if you stop, well, so does your outbound sales.
+- You need a motivated sales team: To be successful in outbound sales, you have to keep going, and going, and going.
+If you stop, well, so do your outbound sales.
 And you’re encountering no's from prospects every day.
-Rejection is an outbound sales reps daily experience.
+Rejection is an outbound sales rep's daily experience.
 One of the big advantages of inbound sales is that it keeps generating leads even if you stop doing it.
 But as soon as you stop doing outbound, it stops generating new business.
 It’s like a faucet you turn on or off.
 That’s why sales motivation is so important for outbound teams.

 Now, you’re ready to set up your inbound and/or outbound sales teams!
 But if you get stuck, we recommend these guides for more specific training for your sales team, how to structure your inbound sales team, ways to innovate within the traditional inbound sales approach, and more.